EricMFink/PRcasebook/_pages/Part6.md

+---
+layout: casebook

+title: Professional Responsibility
+chapter: 'Section 6: Advocacy & Conduct in Litigation'
+permalink: "Part6"

+---

-# Section 6: Advocacy & Conduct 6.1: Frivolous Pleadings
+# 6.1: Frivolous Pleadings

-Meaningless, who dare to say it wasn't meaningless?
-Shout from the rooftops and address the press.
-Ha ha ha it

-was
-totally meaningless
-,
-91

 While courts have always prohibited "frivolous" litigation, they have also struggled to define it.
 In theory, frivolous litigation consists of a pleading or motion that a competent attorney would know has no legitimate basis in fact or law.
 But of course, it is often hard to know whether a legal claim is legitimate or has a chance of success.
 Sometimes, courts change their minds, and sometimes, juries are unpredictable.
 Frivolity is often in the eye of the beholder.